 In 1994, the Center brought an impressive group of political insiders together for the release of a research report, “Dubious Democracy,” ranking the competitiveness of each state’s congressional elections and showcasing the role of winner-take-all elections.
 The Center made headway at advocating for fair representation as solutions to voting rights cases, such as in Worcester County, Md.
 It held two well-attended national conferences, including one in Boston’s Faneuil Hall.

 Steven Hill had become the west coast director, where he first sparked an effort to put the fair representation form of the ballot in Seattle, then moved to San Francisco and successfully persuaded a task force and ultimately the Board of Supervisors to place the same reform on the ballot.
 The 1996 measure fell short 56 percent-44 percent, but set the stage for future victories by gaining critical political support and helping grow the allied Californians for Electoral Reform.

 Developmentally, the Center was coming into its own as a growing nonprofit.
-Initially, funding was provided by individual supporters, but as its impact grew and former Congressman John Anderson became its board chair, the Center earned support from major donors and foundations.
+Initially, funding was provided by individual supporters.
+As its impact grew and former Congressman John Anderson became its board chair, the Center earned support from major donors and foundations.
 By 1997, the Center’s budget exceeded $100,000, and it had earned grants from the likes of the Ford Foundation and Rockefeller Brothers Fund.

 The Center even had a website, which they soon named fairvote.org, a harbinger of things to come.
 Howie Fain recalled, “I still remember the time when Rob said that we can start communicating with each other by something called 'email,' since it appeared that we now all had a home computer.
 Nervously, we all jumped in.”